Platform Technology Program frequently asked questions

 Funding will be paid progressively against agreed project milestones.
 These milestones will be set out in the relevant schedule of the Financial Incentive Agreement.

 For the purpose of this funding program, organisational overheads are the institutional and administrative overhead costs attributed to a position, such as facilities and accommodation-related costs, ICT costs and general administrative support costs.
 In some organisations this is calculated as a percentage of the salary costs.
 These on-costs are not eligible for PTP funding.

 Are salary on-costs eligible for funding?

-No. Costs associated with the employment of an individual, such as superannuation, workers compensation, payroll tax and leave loading are not eligible under the PTP.
+Yes.
+Costs associated with the employment of an individual, such as superannuation, workers compensation, payroll tax, and leave loading are eligible under the PTP.

 Can an in-kind contribution be counted towards the recipient's funding obligation?

 No. Only cash contributions at a minimum ratio of 1:3 Government-to-applicant can be counted towards the overall applicant contribution.
 However, it is open to include the nature and value of in-kind contributions in an application.

 What is the minimum spend with Queensland small to medium entreprises (SMEs) and startups?